You want to set up your blog but don’t know from where to start and how to create a blog?

 You can also upload the premium themes bought from third-party vendors.

 Customise Your WordPress Blog Theme

-Although the WordPress theme that you choose may suit most of your requirement.
+Although the WordPress theme that you choose may suit most of your requirements.
 You can customise it further to your taste.

 Go to Appearance >> Customize – WordPress customizer loads with a lot of options on the left-hand side.

-The options that appear here largely depends on the theme that you are using.
+The options that appear here largely depend on the theme that you are using.
 We will discuss the most common ones.

 Site Identity – Have options to set blog title, logo and favicon.